bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/README.md

 ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

-1. Name 3 JavaScript Array/Object Methods that do not produce side-effects?
+X.  Name 3 JavaScript Array/Object Methods that do not produce side-effects?
 Which method do we use to create a new object while extending the properties of another object?
-1. Describe `actions`, `reducers` and the `store` and their role in Redux.
+X.  Describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
-1. What is the difference between Application state and Component state?
+X.  What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
-1. What is middleware?
+X.  What is middleware?
-1. Describe `redux-thunk`, what does it allow us to do?
+X.  Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
-1. Which `react-redux` method links up our `components` with our `redux store`?
+X.  Which `react-redux` method links up our `components` with our `redux store`?

 ## Initializing Project - READ THIS CAREFULLY, you have two apps here.
 A server, and a client.

-* `cd` into the forked copy of this repo.
+X `cd` into the forked copy of this repo.
-* **RUN** `yarn` or `npm install` to retrieve all `server-side` the dependencies.
+X **RUN** `yarn` or `npm install` to retrieve all `server-side` the dependencies.
-* **LOOK** at all the files you've been given for this project.
+X **LOOK** at all the files you've been given for this project.
 One important file to note is `server.js`.
 This file contains an **API** that you are going to be interfacing with.
 Below is documentation on how to interact with the **API**.
-* **RUN** `yarn start` or `npm start` to get your API up and running on `http://localhost:3333`.
+X **RUN** `yarn start` or `npm start` to get your API up and running on `http://localhost:3333`.
 This is the **URL** you're going to need to use within your React app in order to make AJAX requests for data.
-* After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
+X After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
 You should see an empty Array `[]` returned to you.
 This is an array that your **API** will be using to store our Smurf Data.
-* **LOOK** at your `smurfs` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
+X **LOOK** at your `smurfs` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
-* We've added a typical `redux` file structure for:
+X We've added a typical `redux` file structure for:

 ```
 src